Accounting Minor (available online)

 Classes in biology, chemistry, geography and physics are designed to develop future elementary-level teachers' expertise in this area.

-English as a New Language Minor
+English as a New Language Minor (available online)

 Learn practical methods to teach English and develop academic curriculum for English language learners.